 4. ECoffee cup from £10

 If you want to shun plastics, then this ECoffee range is made from bamboo.
 There are a few with nice William Morris patterns too which are all very pretty.

 5. Thermos ThermoCafe from £8

 You can buy very expensive insulated mugs, but this is an option at the cheaper end, and it’s one that I’ve had stashed at the back of the kitchen cupboard (I think I won it in a competition!).
 It does the job well and has good insulation, plus it has a handle if that’s something you’re after!

 Fancy a free tea or coffee?

-Don’t forget you can pick one up from Waitrose, though you do now need to buy something.
-As I cheekily investigated last year you only need to spend 1p!
+Don’t forget you can pick one up from Waitrose, though you do need to buy something and take your own mug.
+As I cheekily investigated a few years ago you only need to spend 1p!